StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 at <a
 href="https://agupubs.onlinelibrary.wiley.com/hub/journal/19422466/editorial-board/editorial-board">
 the Journal of Advances in Modeling the Earth System (JAMES),</a>
-serving as editor in charge of the oceans and cryosphere portfolio.
+serving as editor-in-chief as well as the topic editor in charge of the oceans and cryosphere portfolio.
 JAMES is an open access journal that aims to extend the science going into and coming from models.
 I offer <a href="https://github.com/StephenGriffies/documents/blob/master/ElementsOfStyle/Griffies_Elements_of_Style_journal_articles.pdf"> in this document (writen while I was an editor at the journal Ocean Modelling) </a> for specific writing points gleaned from being an